 Drywall Screws Are Driven Too Far

 Problem: The screws or nails driven too deep so that they break the surface of the paper face of the wallboard.
-This is a bigger problem than you think, because once the paper face is broken, much of the holding power of the screw or nail is lost.
+This is a bigger problem than you think because once the paper face is broken, much of the holding power of the screw or nail is lost.

 Misaligned Holes for Electrical Boxes